Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Particle creation in cosmology

 An alternative way to describe the non-equilibrium thermodynamic effects of particle creation is to introduce an effective pressure term, denoted by $\Pi$, into the energy-momentum tensor of the extra fluid.
 The modified tensor takes the form

 The non-equilibrium pressure is related to the particle creation rate by

-It can be shown that both the continuity equation~\eqref{eq:continuity-with-Gamma} and the cosmic acceleration equation~\eqref{eq:cosmic-accel} can be equivalently derived from the condition $\nabla_\nu T^{\mu\nu}_{(E)} = 0$.
+This effective negative pressure provides a macroscopic description of irreversible particle-production processes within an expanding Universe.
+The effects of particle creation are entirely incorporated at the level of the energy--momentum tensor $T_{\mu\nu}^{(E)}$.
+This approach is consistent with the Bianchi identities, and hence with the covariant conservation of $T_{\mu\nu}^{(E)}$, without any violation of the prescriptions of General Relativity.
+Indeed, it can be shown that the continuity equation~\eqref{eq:continuity-with-Gamma} can be equivalently derived from the condition $\nabla_\nu T^{\mu\nu}_{(E)} = 0$, using the modified tensor~\eqref{eq:modified-energy-momentum-tensor} and the non-equilibrium pressure~\eqref{eq:non-equilibrium-pressure}.
 Thus, particle creation can effectively generate a negative pressure, thereby contributing to the accelerated expansion of the Universe.

 To conclude this section, if the extra component is interpreted as cold dark matter and only one species is considered while neglecting relativistic particles at late times, our results reduce to those obtained in~\cite{Freaza:2002ic,Pan:2016jli,Cardenas:2020grl,Elizalde:2024rvg} (with “E” corresponding to “m” and $w_m = 0$).
 A similar treatment applies to the case of light relativistic particles, by identifying “E” with “r” and setting $w_r = 1/3$.
 More generally, we consider the gravitational production of particles characterized by an unspecified equation-of-state parameter $w_E$, which may effectively mimic dark energy in the late Universe.
-The strength of this approach lies in its agnosticism regarding the nature of the created particles, leaving $w_E$ as a free parameter to be constrained by observations.
-In Section~\ref{sec:cosmological-results}, we derive observational constraints on $w_E$ and on the associated cosmological parameters for different particle creation models.
+The strength of this approach lies in its agnosticism regarding the nature of the created particles while remaining rooted in a well-defined thermodynamic and relativistic framework, leaving $w_E$ as a free parameter to be constrained by observations.
+In Sect.~\ref{sec:cosmological-results}, we derive observational constraints on $w_E$ and on the associated cosmological parameters for different particle creation models.